Cars24

 Car depreciation rates can seem like a confusing topic at first, but if you look past the technical jargon and the numbers involved, it ultimately boils down to counting down the years.
 The actual rate of depreciation also depends upon public perception of certain brands and how well a particular car is maintained.
 Ultimately, when dealing with the depreciating value of a car, one has to strategise by narrowing down the purpose of buying or selling a car.

 For example, if you want to keep a vehicle for a fair number of years and retain maximum value, then you should start with a new car and maintain it well.
 Thus, when you go to sell it, you will have preserved maximum value by not only offering a better condition car, but also by being the first owner.
-On the other hand, if you want a short-term car with very little depreciation, then you should look for a used car around the 3 or 4 year mark which has already lost a good chunk of its value.
+On the other hand, if you want a short-term car with very little depreciation, then you should look for a used car around the 3 or 4-year mark, which has already lost a good chunk of its value.
 As the rate of depreciation slows down over time, you will lose less money over the next year or two.
 When you do sell it, you will be able to recuperate a better percentage of the money than what you would manage with a new car.

 It won’t be the same for everyone, but by knowing the facts and perceptions that surround the rate of car depreciation, you will now be able to make a better decision for yourself.